-This course examines philosophical, religious, scientific, and legal aspects of death and dying.
-Topics include the definitions and criteria of death, the treatment of death by the major world religions, the existence or non-existence of souls, the possibility of an afterlife, suicide and euthanasia, meaning in life in response to the inevitability of death, etc.
+This course examines philosophical, psychological, and religious issues related to death and dying.
+Topics include the definitions and criteria of death, prenatal and infant deaths, suicide and euthanasia, old age, terminal illness, the duty to die, grieving, the treatment of death by the major world religions, the possibility of an afterlife, meaning in life in response to the inevitability of death, etc.

-Note(s): Also goes by PSY 205.
-3 credits
+Note(s): May also be taken as PSY 205 Death and Dying.